10 Essential Savoy Brown Songs

 # 7 – Street Corner Talking

 Street Corner Talking has always been one of our favorite Savoy Brown Songs.
-The opening guitar lick is vintage 1970s classic rock.
+The opening guitar lick is a vintage 1970s classic rock riff.
 The song is the title track from Savoy Brown’s 1971 album Street Corner Talking.
 The album is notable as being the first record released after Kim Simmonds had lost most of his musicians who had left to form the mighty Foghat band.
-Nonetheless, Street Corner Talking presented Savoy Brown fans with some of the best material that the band has ever recorded.
+Nonetheless, Street Corner Talking presented Savoy Brown fans with some of the band’s best material ever recorded.

 # 6 – Poor Girl

 The song “Poor Girl” was released on Savoy Brown’s Looking In album.
 The record was issued in 1970.
 Savoy Brown has released some great album covers, but Looking In has always been our favorite cover.
 The track “Poor Girl” features the excellent guitar work of Kim Simmonds and the incredible vocals of Lonesome Dave Peverett.
-We are big Foghat fans here at classicrockhistory.com, so Listening to this lineup of Rod Rice, Tony Stevens, Dave Peverett, and Kim Simmonds is fascinating.
-Foghat’s sound was so different from Savoy Brown, which makes for a very interesting conversation.
+We are big Foghat fans here at classicrockhistory.com, so listening to this lineup of Rod Rice, Tony Stevens, Dave Peverett, and Kim Simmonds is fascinating.
+Foghat’s sound was so different from Savoy Brown’s, which makes for a fascinating conversation.

 # 5 – Hellbound Train

-One of the most popular Savoy Brown songs is the smoking track “Hellbound Train” from the album of the same name.
+One of Savoy Brown’s most popular songs is the smoking track “Hellbound Train” from the album of the same name.
 The Hellbound Train record was issued in 1972.
 Hellbound Train was the follow-up album to the great Street Corner Talking album.
-The Hellbound Train album was the band’s highest charting album, peaking at number 34 on the Billboard Hot 100 album charts in 1972.
+The Hellbound Train album was the band’s highest-charting, peaking at number 34 on the Billboard Hot 100 in 1972.
 This sounds like and was a completely different band from the Lonesome Dave years.

 # 4 – Kings Of Boogie

 In 1989, Kim Simmonds and Savoy Brown released a rollicking record entitled The Kings Of Boogie.
-The late 1980s presented fans with a revitalization of the blues, with artists like Stevie Ray Vaughan and his brother Jimmy Vaughan’s band, The Fabulous Thunderbirds, tearing it up.
+The late 1980s saw a revitalization of the blues, with artists like Stevie Ray Vaughan and his brother Jimmy Vaughan’s band, The Fabulous Thunderbirds, tearing it up.
 This was the title track.
 Simply smoking!

 # 3 – Needle and Spoon